 If your house is infested by termites and other undesirable household pests, then fumigation is just about the only option available for dealing with them.
 This is a major procedure for which careful preparation is required, and in this post, we take you through the essentials.
 Read on as we explore termite fumigation preparation 101.

-Termites have a voracious appetite for wood, and if they are given free reign over your home, they can threaten the entire structure of your house – they can even damage the electrical wiring, which causes a huge health and safety hazard.
-Difficult to detect by the untrained eye, termites can go about their business undetected for years – before you know it, you’ve got a full blown termite infestation on your hands, and the only option left is to fumigate the entire property.
+Termites have a voracious appetite for wood, and if they are given free rein over your home, they can threaten the entire structure of your house – they can even damage the electrical wiring, which causes a huge health and safety hazard.
+Difficult to detect by the untrained eye, termites can go about their business undetected for years – before you know it, you’ve got a full-blown termite infestation on your hands, and the only option left is to fumigate the entire property.

 What occurs during a fumigation?

 Fumigation aims to remove all termites dwelling within your property by spraying the house with powerful, toxic, pesticide-containing chemicals.
 Before doing so a special ‘tent’ is placed over all furniture and fixtures in the house, and all humans, animals, plants and perishable food items are removed from the premises.
 The fumigant is then released in quantities that are determined by just how large your home is – and by the extent of the termite infestation.
 These factors, as well as the eternal weather conditions, influence how long the entire process will last for – it can be anywhere between 24 hours and 72 hours.
 Once the process is complete, the fumigant disperses and the tent is removed.
-Then the fumigator tests the house for any remaining traces of the fumigant using a fumiscope device, and if he gets the all clear, allows your family to come back into the house (the traces of fumigant must not exceed a single part per million).
+Then the fumigator tests the house for any remaining traces of the fumigant using a fumiscope device, and if he gets the all-clear, allows your family to come back into the house (the traces of fumigant must not exceed a single part per million).

 Is it safe?